neuraptic/nexusml/docs/quickstart.md

 ## Usage

+> ⚠️ **Warning:** Make sure authentication is enabled in production.

+> ℹ️ Multi-tenancy requires authentication to be enabled.

 You can use NexusML in two ways:

 - **As a Python Package**.
 You can import NexusML into your Python project and use it as a library.
 You can either use